oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/elastic-stack/weblogic-domain/_index.md

       name: fluentd-config-volume
 ```

-#### Add fluentd container
+#### Add Fluentd container
-Add a container to the domain that will run `fluentd` in the admin and managed server pods.
+Add a container to the domain that will run `fluentd` in the Administration Server and Managed Server pods.

 Notice the container definition:

-* Defines a `LOG_PATH` environment variable points to the log location of `bobbys-front-end`
+* Defines a `LOG_PATH` environment variable that points to the log location of `bobbys-front-end`
 * Defines `ELASTICSEARCH_HOST`, `ELASTICSEARCH_PORT`, `ELASTICSEARCH_USER`, and `ELASTICSEARCH_PASSWORD` environment variables that are all retrieving their value from the secret `bobs-bookstore-weblogic-credentials`
 * Has volume mounts for the `fluentd-config` `ConfigMap` and the volume containing the domain logs

-NOTE: For brevity only the paths to the relevant configuration being added is shown.
+**NOTE**: For brevity only the paths to the relevant configuration being added is shown.
 A complete example of a domain definition is at the end of this document.

 Example: `kubectl edit domain bobs-bookstore -n bob` and add the following container definition.
 ```yaml